mvelkov9/ai-document-assistant/report/01-report-draft.md

 This project presents the development of an integrated web service for secure multi-user document management.
 The solution allows users to register, log in, upload PDF documents, generate AI-based summaries, and ask questions about the content of a selected document.
 The system follows a modern cloud-oriented architecture where the frontend is implemented in Vue, the backend in FastAPI, metadata is stored in PostgreSQL, and uploaded files are stored in MinIO, an S3-compatible object storage service.
 The AI layer supports multiple external providers (Groq with Llama 4 Scout, Google Gemini, or OpenAI) with automatic fallback, which reduces mandatory costs and allows demonstration in constrained environments.
 A RAG-lite approach using BM25 ranking of document chunks is implemented for contextual Q&A.

 The project focuses strongly on service integration, security, and operational feasibility.
 The implementation includes JWT-based authentication, ownership-based access control, health and readiness endpoints, structured JSON logging (structlog), Prometheus metrics, and a production Docker Compose deployment on a Hetzner CX33 VPS at https://doc-ai-assist.com with Let's Encrypt TLS.
 Long-running operations are handled through an asynchronous processing workflow with persistent job records, which makes the architecture more realistic and scalable.
-The system includes 107 automated tests, a GitHub Actions CI pipeline, and an admin panel with user role management.
+The system includes 111 automated tests, a GitHub Actions CI pipeline, and an admin panel with user role management.

 The project demonstrates that an architecturally relevant and secure cloud-style service can be implemented using open technologies and a limited budget.
 In addition to implementation details, the report includes a security review, cost analysis, and a critical comparison with a managed-platform alternative.

-The system includes 107 automated tests in 9 test files with approximately 90% code coverage.
+The system includes 111 automated tests in 9 test files with 87% measured backend code coverage.

 ### Keywords